IBM/sparksql-for-hbase/README.md

 | Char(N) or Varchar(N) | String |
 | Date | Long |

 Please find the table creation commands in the [scripts](https://github.com/bomeng/hspark_journey/tree/master/scripts) folder.
+There you will find 5 commands that you need to cut and paste into the HSpark Shell.

 ### 3. Import data into the tables using script in the HSpark shell

-HSpark supports bulk-load data into the tables.
-The data can be defined in the CSV files.
-By using TPC-DS tool, you can generate the data at your preferred size.
+HSpark supports bulk-load of data into the tables.
+The data can be defined in CSV files.
+By using the TPC-DS tool, you can generate the data at your preferred size.

 HSpark can import CSV data file that you generate by using TPC-DS tool.
 Import the data into different tables using the script: